logosteach/computer-science-1-pubfunnels/unit_001/README.md

 - use escape sequences such as `\n` (newline) and `\t` (tab) within `print()` statements.
 - concatenate strings and numbers using the `+` operator or commas in `print()`.
 - create simple, formatted output messages using the `print()` function.
+- explain the importance of clear and intentional output in programming and draw a parallel to the biblical command to let our speech and actions be gracious, clear, and purposeful (Colossians 4:6).

 ## Lesson 4 Objectives